videolan/x265/doc/reST/cli.rst

-   Writes encoding results to a comma separated value log file Creates the file if it doesnt already exist, else adds one line per run
+   Writes encoding results to a comma separated value log file Creates the file if it doesnt already exist, else adds one line per run if :option:`--log` level is debug or above, it writes one line per frame

 .. option:: --y4m